2018 AIHL season: League business

 In December 2017 the Sydney Ice Dogs released their logo for the 2018 season.
 The design was an adjusted version of the 15th anniversary logo, replacing the "XV" with a shield.
 A few days later the Sydney Bears unveiled their new logo featuring a re-designed Bear.
 Following the release of their new logo the Bears released their new jerseys which included a black home, white away and a red alternate version.
 In February 2018 the Bears signed All About Caring as a major sponsor for the season.
 The same month the Melbourne Mustangs signed with The Kodiak Group to be their new naming rights sponsor for the next two seasons.
 The Kodiak Group replace The James Hotel who held the rights in 2017.
 In March 2018 the Melbourne Ice signed partnerships with the charity 300 Blankets and not-for-profit Kids Under Cover.
 Both organisations focus on helping the homeless and part of deal with 300 Blankets will see the Ice selling blankets at their home games.
 In April the Adelaide Adrenaline signed with Complete Podiatry to be a sponsor and the club's official podiatry clinic.
-Also in April the Mustangs announced that they had signed with restaurant Billy's Discrict to be their post-game venue, replacing The James Hotel which had been their venue since May 2016.
+Also in April the Mustangs announced that they had signed with restaurant Billy's District to be their post-game venue, replacing The James Hotel which had been their venue since May 2016.
 On 8 April the Newcastle Northstars that Warners at the Bay had signed with the club as their official post-game venue for 2018.
 The Melbourne Ice announced on 10 April that they had signed with Tempur Australia to be their naming rights sponsor for the next three years.
 The deal also included captain Lliam Webster being appointed as a brand ambassador for Tempur.
 The Brave announced that The Signal Co.
 Wireless and Maliganis Edwards Johnson had signed on as major sponsors and Ace High Eatery & Bar, Care Traffic, Coffey, Compass Wealth Group and T C Air & Electric had signed on as business sponsors for 2018.
 The Brave also switched their post game venue to the Hellenic Club of Canberra's Fillos Taverna + Bar, replacing The Woden Tradies & Quality Hotel which had been their venue since June 2017.
 In April the Sydney Ice Dogs signed with the Holiday Inn Express Sydney Macquarie Park to be a major sponsor for the 2018 season.
 They also announced that they would partner with Cheapskate Hockey to create an alternative jersey as well as produce a line of merchandise.
 The alternate jersey will feature a redesigned bulldog logo.
 On 20 April the Sydney Ice Dogs announced that The Ranch Hotel would be their post game venue for 2018, replacing TGI Fridays Macquarie Centre which was their venue for the previous season.